-The South Carolina Department of Public Safety (SCDPS) serves as the sole designated state agency responsible for establishing juvenile justice priorities, supervising the preparation and administration of the 3-year plan, and administering the Title II Formula Grant Program funds.
+The South Carolina Department of Public Safety (SCDPS) serves as the sole designated state agency (DSA) responsible for establishing juvenile justice priorities, supervising the preparation and administration of the three-year plan, and administering the Title II Formula Grant Program funds.
 In 1993, South Carolina statute Section 23-6-20 established the SCDPS as an administrative agency of state government and subsequently, statute Section 23-6-30 defines the duties and powers of the SCDPS, with subsection 8 granting powers to receive and disburse funds and grants, including any donations, contributions, funds, grants, or gifts from private individuals, foundations, agencies, corporations, or the state or federal governments, for the purpose of carrying out the programs and objectives of this chapter.
 Within the SCDPS, the Office of Highway Safety and Justice Programs (OHSJP) is responsible for the coordination of juvenile justice efforts.
-The OHSJP employs one Juvenile Justice Specialist (JJS), who monitors compliance with the core requirements of the Juvenile Justice and Delinquency Prevention Act of 1974, and collaborates with the Governor's Juvenile Justice Advisory Council (GJJAC), which serves as the state advisory group (SAG), and operates as an advisory council to the DSA.
-The SAG holds quarterly meetings to strategize with the DSA staff and community stakeholders to address the need for effective statewide planning and coordination of activities written in the 3-year plan.
+The OHSJP employs a Juvenile Justice Specialist (JJS), and a Compliance Monitor who monitors compliance with the core requirements of the Juvenile Justice and Delinquency Prevention Act of 1974, and collaborates with the Governor's Juvenile Justice Advisory Council (GJJAC), which serves as the state advisory group (SAG), and operates as an advisory council to the DSA.
+The SAG holds quarterly meetings to strategize with the DSA staff and community stakeholders to address the need for effective statewide planning and coordination of activities written in the 3year plan.

-The DSA, under guidance of the SAG, is responsible for implementing that plan.
+The DSA, under the guidance of the SAG, is responsible for implementing that plan.
 Throughout the year, the DSA updates the SAG on the priorities and activities, and the SAG makes recommendations for the annual updates required by the OJJDP.
 The GJJAC was created by South Carolina statute (Section 23-4-210) in 1975 in accordance with the requirements of the JJDP Act of 1974 (Section 223(a)).
 Its members, appointed by the Governor, are volunteer, private citizens with an abiding interest and training in children's issues as well as representatives from state and local government agencies involved in juvenile justice and delinquency prevention.
 The state affirms that units of local government actively consult and engage in the development of the state's 3-year plan, which takes into account the needs and requests of local government units.
 South Carolina has regional juvenile justice workgroups and teams that meet throughout the year to provide opportunities for communication between the DSA, units of local government, and other local justice stakeholders.
 The structure gives localities an opportunity to give input on the state plan and juvenile justice priorities.
+The SAG's Grant Review Committee is provided a copy of all Title II Formula program grant applications received by the DSA.
+Committee members review and score all applications.
+DSA staff meets with the Grant Review Committee to facilitate the discussion and provide any needed guidance.
+Recommendations for projects to be funded are then presented to the full SAG for review and approval prior to any grant awards being made.